 - Want to earn 5x points on AmexTravel bookings

 - Can use the 35% point redemption bonus on award flights

-Business travelers that can use the air travel, hotel, and car rental perks can easily squeeze more rewards value from this card than the $595 annual fee.
+Business travelers that can use the air travel, hotel, and car rental perks can easily squeeze more rewards value from this card.

 When to Avoid the Amex Business Platinum

 You should avoid the Amex Business Platinum for these reasons:

 - Cannot maximize the air travel perks ($200 airline fee credit, lounge access, etc.)

 - Won’t meet the welcome offer minimum spend bonus